Democratic Republic of the Congo (DRC) Driving and Car Hire Info

 Democratic Republic of Congo Local Car Rental Companies *

-Car Rental Congo has been providing excellent customer service and competitive pricing on chauffeur driven car rental in Democratic Congo since 2008.
+Car Rental Congo has been providing excellent customer service and competitive pricing on chauffeur driven car rental in Democratic Republic of Congo since 2008.
 We have a range of 4×4 land cruisers, minivans, double cabin pick-ups and trucks, available to rent for individuals and companies.
 Rental services are also available in Cameroon, Chad, Central Africa Republic, Gabon, Sudan, Rwanda, Uganda, Burundi and Kenya.
 Contact us on info@CarRentalCongo.com for a quote.